 Another essential tool to have is customer relationship management (CRM) software.
 Even in the early stages, every business must organize its client information.

-Keeping track of email communication and client engagement, identifying cross-sell or up-sell opportunities, or analyzing which piece of content converted a prospect to a paying client can all be accomplished using a CRM platform.
+Keeping track of email communication and client engagement, identifying cross-sell or up-sell opportunities, or analyzing which content converted a prospect to a paying client can all be accomplished using a CRM platform.

-And lastly, with your client list growing, it’s critical to offer your customers a personalized shopping experience.
+And lastly, with your client list growing, offering your customers a personalized shopping experience is critical.

-Having an online audience is great.
-But if you aren’t tracking their interests and behavior, it’s likely you’ll see your sales go down.
+Having an online audience is excellent.
+But if you aren’t tracking their interests and behavior, you’ll likely see your sales go down.
 The advantages of user segmentation for a personalized shopping experience are numerous.
-And tools that make it possible to dive into such an intricate process are genuinely invaluable.
+And tools that make it possible to dive into such an intricate process are invaluable.

-Some companies also use customer feedback services to get the actionable data they need on their brand, its name and personality, and other elements that will affect the future of the company in a competitive industry.
+Some companies also use customer feedback services to get the actionable data they need on their brand, its name and personality, and other elements that will affect the company’s future in a competitive industry.

-Let’s take a break from theory and look at some of the existing eCommerce businesses and how they’ve leveraged creativity.
+Let’s take a break from theory and look at some existing eCommerce businesses and how they’ve leveraged creativity.

 Bliss: Making a Positive Connection